me3zaAKAgoat/dtb-legacy/README.md

 ### Secondary

+- [ ] make modals into a seperate module
 - [ ] work on a loading UI (skeleton) while the data is being fetched.
 - [ ] add a visual aspect to the priority of tasks.
 - [ ] have settings open in a modal